Manual for New and Part-Time Faculty

 Code procedure.
 NOTE: Should this procedure be used, and should

-there be a formal hearing, the Judicial Hearing Officer, Office
+there be a formal hearing, the Judicial Hearing Officer, Student Rights and Responsibilities Office,

 Chair and Dean in writing of the outcome.